Nikki Franke

 Nikki Franke (born March 31, 1951) is an American former fencer and fencing coach.
 She fenced for Brooklyn College, and was an All American.
 She competed in the women's individual and team foil events at the 1976 Summer Olympics, and fenced at the 1975 and 1979 Pan American Games, earning a silver medal in the individual competition in 1975, and a bronze medal in the team event in both years.
-As head coach of the Temple University women’s fencing team, she was named the USFCA Coach of the Year in 1983, 1987, 1988, and 1991.
+As head coach of the Temple University women's fencing team, she was named the USFCA Coach of the Year in 1983, 1987, 1988, and 1991.

 Brooklyn College

 Franke attended Brooklyn College, where she earned a B.S. with honors in 1972.
-She chose it for its fencing, and fenced for Brooklyn College for four years, from 1968–72.
-She was an All-American, and her senior year she took third at the NIWFA collegiate championship.
+She chose the college for its fencing, and fenced for it for four years, from 1968 to 1972.
+She was an All-American, and in her senior year she took third at the NIWFA collegiate championship.
 In 1979 she was inducted into the Brooklyn College Hall of Fame.